Connect with us

 These FAQS have been answered by The Ordinary on Social Media.

-• Do I need to apply moisturizer after The Ordinary Retinol?
-Aren´t these oil-based and oily formulations should be the last step?
+3. Do I need to apply moisturizer after The Ordinary Retinol?
+Shouldn´t these oil-based and oily formulations be the last step?
 We generally recommend applying our oils before creams.
 Our rule of application for our products is in order from lightest to heaviest formulations.
 This allows serums and lightweight formulas to be absorbed through the skin without struggling to go through thicker formulations.
 These Retinols can be used throughout the summer months if desired.

 More FAQs The Ordinary Retinol & Retinoids

-• Is it ok to use The Ordinary Buffet + Copper Peptides with Retinol 2%?
+6. Is it okay to use The Ordinary Buffet + Copper Peptides with Retinol 2%?
 Copper Peptides have the capacity to support the skin’s natural exfoliating mechanism.
 If you are already using NIOD’s NAAP, a Retinoid, Retinol, Direct Acid formula, incorporating a copper peptide formula may increase the skin’s sensitivity.
 We would recommend using them in separate AM/PM regimens.

 More FAQS about The Ordinary Retinol & Retinoids